Samuel Duncon

-Samuel Duncon (fl.
-1600–1659) was a British political writer, a citizen of Ipswich, of considerable means, and devoted to the parliamentary side in the English Civil War.
+Samuel Duncon (1607 – 1680) was an English political writer, a citizen of Ipswich, of considerable means, and devoted to the parliamentary side in the English Civil War.

-Life
+Early life

+Duncon was born in 1607 in Mendlesham.
+He was the second son of John Duncon, a tanner living in Mendlesham.
+His elder brother, Robert Duncon was also born in Mendlesham, a year earlier in 1607.
+In 1624 at the age of 17 Samuel started his apprenticeship with Edmund Kene, a merchant and Portman of Ipswich completing it eight years later, being formally admitted as a Freeman of Ipswich Corporation in April 1632.

+Civic and puritan activism

 In 1640, he was "strayed three times" for refusing to pay ship-money.

 He was ordered to march with the king's forces against the Scots; but he was allowed, after some troublesome negotiations, to hire a substitute.
 Processes were also begun against him in the commissaries' court and the court of arches.
 This caused him to repair several times to London, and led finally to his being "damnified about £300".
 Duncon complained to the parliament, but without result.
 When the English Civil War broke out, he as well as his father and father-in-law, aided the parliament with many contributions, by raising troops (which brought him into direct communication with Cromwell), and by acting as high collector of assessments until 1651.
-Duncon seems finally to have settled in London, and to have died about the time of the Restoration.